 I’ve recently had a few folks ask me what coaching is.
-I have taken the time to answer each of them individually, AND, I know that if some are asking, others a wondering.
-So here’s some info that may help you decide coaching is for you.
+I have taken the time to answer each of them individually, AND, I know that if some are asking, others are wondering.
+So here’s some info that may help you decide whether coaching is for you.

 Would you choose to go to a massage therapist, or a chiropractor?
 Would you rather go to a naturopath or an allopathic doctor?
 I choose BOTH.
 I go to each as needed.
 In addition to that, I have an osteopathic doctor who I love and who helps me beyond measure.